-If you can't view this video, please insert this title URL into your browser search box: https://www.youtube.com/watch?v=3j3BsYbzwvw.
+If you can't see the video, please insert this title URL into your browser search box: https://www.youtube.com/watch?v=3j3BsYbzwvw

 http://www.arrl.org/arrl-audio-news (a weekly podcast which is updated each Friday afternoon).

 Thanks for joining us today.